Flexible Bayesian Quantile Regression in Ordinal Models: Application

-Opinions across gender often vary due to risk perceptions and this is well reflected in our results.
-We find that females are more likely to strongly agree on homeownership as the best long-term investment across all quantiles.
-This is consistent with the view that females are risk averse as compared to males and homeownership has historically been a safe investment.
-However, our results is in contrast to \citet{Bracha-Jamison-2012}, where they find that females are more uncertain about the financial gain from buying a house.
+Opinions across gender often vary due to risk perceptions and this is reflected in our results.
+We find that females are more likely to strongly agree that homeownership is the best long-term investment across all quantiles.
+This result is consistent with the view that females are more risk averse than males and homeownership has historically been a safe investment.
+However, our results are in contrast to \citet{Bracha-Jamison-2012}, who find that females are more uncertain about the financial gain from buying a house.
 Higher education has a negative effect on positive opinion about homeownership.
 The negative post-bachelors coefficient indicates that an individual with a post-bachelors degree (relative to HS and below education) will be less willing to strongly agree that homeownership is the best long-term investment.
-Similarly, individuals with bachelors or below bachelors education will be less likely to positively view the investment benefits of homeownership.
-Negative effect of higher education on home ownership is also reported in \citet{Bracha-Jamison-2012} and \citet{Drew-Herbert-2013}.
+Similarly, individuals with a bachelors or below bachelors education are less likely to positively view the investment benefits of homeownership.
+The negative effect of higher education on home ownership is also reported in \citet{Bracha-Jamison-2012} and \citet{Drew-Herbert-2013}.